djferen/Portfolio/README.md

 Run:

   `docker compose run build-latest`

   `docker compose run test-latest`

 **Direct Installation of Build Dependencies**

 Warning: This command will modify your environment by installing sofware so it is recommended you do this in a virtual environment!

-Install prerequisites with: `make install-prerequisites`
+Install prerequisites with:

+  `make install-prerequisites`

 **C++ Lint Instructions:**

 C++ format maintenance is made easy by using tools:

-1. Run the format checker: `make check-format`
+Run the format checker and auto-formatter:

-2. Run the auto-formatter: `make format`
+  `make check-format format`

 **Build Instructions:**

+Once the build prerequisistes are satisfied then build with:

   `make build`